David and Goliath: Small One-step Model Beats Large Diffusion with Score Post-training: Score-based Post-training

-\paragraph{Classifier-free Guidance Corresponds to Implicit Reward.} In previous sections, we have shown in theory that with explicitly available reward models, we can readily train the one-step generator to align with human preference.
+\paragraph{Classifier-free Guidance Secretly Induced an Implicit Reward.} In previous sections, we have shown in theory that with explicitly available reward models, we can readily train the one-step models to align with human preference.
 In this section, we enhance the DI* by incorporating the classifier-free reward that is implied by the classifier-free guidance of diffusion models.